badgeteam/website.old/content/team/nekolett/index.md

   link      : https://github.com/ankhaneko
 ---

-I am a freelancer Graphic Designer, Product Designer-in-training & Illustrator, who is always eager to learn something new, and work towards to understand different aspects, and love to explore.
+I am a freelancer graphic designer, product designer-in-training & illustrator, who is always eager to learn something new, works towards understanding different aspects, and loves to explore.
 Designer of tilde.industries.

-At the present, I am developing my skills in Digital Graphic softwares, Product and Package Design, 3D modeling softwares in both organic sculpting and engineering categories, and I keep on working with traditional art techniques, such as watercolour & other types of painting.
+At the present, I am developing my skills in digital graphic software, product and package design, 3D modeling software for both organic sculpting and engineering.
+I also continue to work with traditional art techniques, such as watercolour & other types of painting.

-My main inspiration comes by observing our environment, thus my core way of illustrating will always look organic, naturalistic.I love to combine Old and New: most of my digital paintings and drawings have a pencil lineart as their skeleton.
-I am fond of Art History, and Ancient Times.
+My main inspiration comes from observing our environment, thus my core way of illustrating will always look organic and naturalistic.
+I love to combine old and new; most of my digital paintings and drawings have pencil line art as their skeletons.
+I am fond of art history and ancient times.